 Memorable Manitobans: Hector Mansfield Howell (1842-1918)

 Born in Hastings County, Ontario on 17 September 1842, son of Charles Howell.
 He was of United Empire Loyalist stock on both sides of his family.
 He was educated in the local schools and at Albert College in Belleville, where he obtained his arts degree.
-He studied law at Osgoode Hall in Toronto and was called to the Ontario Bar in 1871.
+He was examined in law at Osgoode Hall in Toronto and was called to the Ontario Bar in 1871.

 He practised law in Barrie with Dalton McCarthy, and then in Uxbridge, Ontario, before accepting an invitation to join Heber Archibald in Winnipeg in 1878, with whom he was associated for nineteen years.
 He was appointed Queen’s Counsel in 1886, at which time he was senior partner with the law firm of Howell, Hudson, Ormond and Marlatt.
-He was appointed Chief Justice of the Manitoba Court of Appeal in 1906, and served until 1912.
-He was a Bencher for the Law Society of Manitoba from 1898 to 1906 and President from 1904 to 1906.
+He was appointed Puisne Justice of the Court of Appeal in 1906, and served until 1909 when he replaced Joseph Dubuc as Chief Justice, holding the position until his death.
+He was a Bencher (1898-1906) and President (1904-1906) for the Law Society of Manitoba.

 He was a unsuccessful candidate for the Winnipeg constituency in the 1880 provincial by-election.
 In 1890 he defended Liberal attorney general Joseph E. Martin in a famous libel trial involving the editor of the Manitoba Free Press, William Luxton.
 The Manitoba Schools Question led him to become a Liberal.